JelleZijlstra/taxonomy/docs/name.md

   Arabic numerals (not Roman numerals even if that is what the work uses).
 - If the name was introduced in a footnote, add "(footnote)" after the page number, e.g.
   "105 (footnote)".
 If the footnotes are numbered, use the numbering, e.g. "105 (footnote 3)" if the name was introduced in footnote 3.
+Similarly, if the name was introduced in a table or figure, "(figure 1)" or "(table 1)" can be added.
+However, this is not necessary if the figure or table spans the whole page.
 - Some works have discontinuous pagination or even no page numbers.
 In such cases, use whatever is needed to make the reference reasonably clear.
 For example:
   - In short articles, you can just use "unnumbered"